WiebedeBoer/medieval/README.md

 ## About Medieval

-Medieval was made using laravel, three.js, jquery, and bootstrap.
+Medieval was made using PHP, JavaScript, MySQL, XML, HTML5, CSS3, and using Laravel, three.js, jQuery, and Bootstrap frameworks and libraries.

 # Laravel